 Who will select the fellowship recipients?

 There will be an expert panel of judges in each county, comprised of panel members from that county as well as from other counties in the region.
 They will be representative of various arts disciplines.
-Although their identities will not be shared during the selection process, a list of all Region I panelists will be made public after the awarding of the fellowships.
+Although their identities will not be shared during the selection process, a list of all Region VII panelists will be made public after the awarding of the fellowships.

 Reporting